razcore-rad/godot-colorpicker-presets/README.md

 ## ✓ Install

+1. Make a new folder at `res://addons/ColorPickerPresets/`.
-1. Copy `ColorPickerPresets` into `res://addons/`.
+1. Copy the contents of this repository into `res://addons/ColorPickerPresets/`.
-1. Add a well formatted `res://presets.hex` file.
+1. Replace `res://addons/ColorPickerPresets/presets.hex` with your prefered version.
 1. Enable the addon from `Project > Project Settings... > Plugins`.
 1. Profit.